Six Syllable Types and how to begin teaching Syllable Division

 I teach vowel combinations last because the “two vowel going walking” and the spelling patterns for each vowel sound can be very confusing for kids with dyslexia.
 The vowel combinations syllable rule can include regular combinations (ai, ea, and oa), vowel diphthongs (ou, oy, ow, au), as well as those out of the ordinary combinations where the syllable will split.

-When I begin teaching syllables, I introduce the acronym CLOVER to let kids have an overview of what we will work on and that there are only six syllable types.
+When I begin teaching syllables, I introduce the acronym CLOVER to let kids have an overview of what we will work on for syllable division and that there are only six syllable types.

 Here are the cues that I have students recite aloud with me as we accomplish the splitting process.